bithoven/BidTracker/README.md

 IF I HAD MORE TIME:
 -------------------
-Would have put some java docs in the tests
+Would have put some java docs in the tests too

 Would have added logging